 - Comment: Put a comment on my Kickstarter page letting me know what you think of my stories, what you'd like to see, and any questions you have.

-- Pledge: It's super easy; it goes through amazon.com - if you have an account there you don't even have to reenter your credit card info.
+- Pledge: If you have an amazon account there you don't even have to reenter your credit card info.
 You can pledge as little as $1, get the ebook for $9, the hard copy for $15, or both for $20.
 There are a bunch of higher pledge levels, too, but i'd rather get lots of little ones than a few big ones.
 Of course, no pledge will be turned away. :p

 Today I'm alone on Christmas for the first time in a decade.
 My mom's moved west, so I have no family left in New York, and my girlfriend's off on a cruise with her family.
 "Here I go again on my own" blares from my computer speakers as I try to psyche myself into being productive, casting off the feeling of loneliness by reveling in it.